Shopify/git-chain/README.md

 the `git chain` command.

 ```
-$ git chain setup -n awesome-feature master feature-database feature-model feature-ui
+$ git chain setup -c awesome-feature master feature-database feature-model feature-ui
 Setting up chain awesome-feature
 ```

-The name of the chain can be specified using the `-n` option.
+The name of the chain can be specified using the `-c` option.
 The first argument (in this case `master`) is the name of base branch that we want the chain to be rebased onto in the future.

 This setup step only needs to be done once per chain.